starkware-libs/cairo-docs/cairo-by-example/rust2cairo/src/hello.md

 # Hello World

-The the source code of the traditional Hello World program in Cairo is identical to the one in [Rust](https://doc.rust-lang.org/rust-by-example/hello.html):
+The source code of the traditional Hello World program in Cairo is identical to the one in [Rust](https://doc.rust-lang.org/rust-by-example/hello.html):

 ```cairo,editable
 {{#include ../listings/hello/hello/src/lib.cairo}}